 The banks create internal APIs for improving the operations of the banking services that they provide.
 These are the private APIs.

-Banks create private APIs so that they do not need to make new systems and software every time they want to make enhancements to their services.
+Banks create these APIs so that they do not need to make new systems and software every time they want to make enhancements to their services.
 This way, it becomes efficient and cost-effective for them.

 3. Open APIs

 The APIs through which banks can share their user data with third-party companies have become more prevalent nowadays.
-These are the Open APIs.
+These are the open APIs.
 Through this API, the data can be granted to any third-party company, irrespective of any prior formal relationship with the bank.

 Read More: Mobile banking: Transforming banks across the globe